zhongkaifu/Txt2Vec/README.md

 # Txt2Vec
 Txt2Vec is a toolkit to represent text by vector.
-It's based on Google's word2vec project.
+It's based on Google's word2vec project, but with some new features.
 For a specified term, phrase or sentence, Txt2vec is able to generate correpsonding vector according its semantics in text.
-And each value in the vector represents a dimension of feature.
-So for different text, Txt2vec can calculate their similarity by score in vectors.
+And each dimension of the vector represents a feature.

-Txt2Vec, likes word2vec, is based on neural network for model encoding and cosine distance for terms similarity.
+Txt2Vec is based on neural network for model encoding and cosine distance for terms similarity.
 Furthermore, Txt2Vec has fixed some issues of word2vec when encoding model in multiple-threading environment.

 The following is the introduction about how to use console tool to train and use model.
 For API parts, I will update it later.
-To get the latest code, please visit [SOURCE CODE] section and download it.

 # Console tool
 Txt2VecConsole tool supports four modes.
 Run the tool without any options, it will shows usage about modes.